 Here are a few things you can do around your home that require no human contact!

 - Grab your trusty ladder because it’s time to inspect that roof.
-Not-so pro tip: Don’t inspect your roof when there are high winds or its rainy.
-The roof acts as your home first line of defense against the elements; it’s crucial that the roof remain uncompromised.
-If you have a shingle roof, look around for damaged, missing or loose shingles.
+Not-so pro tip: Don’t inspect your roof when there are high winds or when it’s rainy.
+The roof acts as your home’s first line of defense against the elements; it’s crucial that the roof remain uncompromised.
+If you have a shingle roof, look around for damaged, missing, or loose shingles.
 If you have a tin or concrete tile/metal sheet roof, look for any possible places water could enter your home.

 - While you’re on your ladder, make sure to clear your gutters from any debris.
 Damage from a clogged gutter can take a while to become obvious, and by then, you’ll be facing an expensive repair bill.

 - Take a moment and drain your water heater.
 Over time, sediment builds up in the bottom, eventually leading to clogs.
 Best case scenario: your water heater stops working.
 Worst case scenario: water will escape the heater and find itself all over your floor.